Great Dismal Swamp maroons: History

-The first enslaved Africans brought to the British colonies in Virginia in 1619 arrived on the frigate White Lion, a British privateer ship flying under a Dutch flag.
-The approximately 20 Africans, from the present-day Angola, had been seized by its crew from a Portuguese slave ship, the São João Bautista.
-The enslaved Africans in British North America were legally deemed to be indentured servants, since slave laws were not passed until later, in 1641 in Massachusetts and in 1661 in Virginia, for example.
-As servants, they were entitled to freedom with the passage of a certain period of time; they were also allowed to purchase freedom.
-Others gained freedom by converting to Christianity, since the English of that time did not typically enslave Christians.
+The first Africans brought to the English colony of Virginia arrived in 1619 on the White Lion, an English privateer operating under a letter of marque from the Dutch Republic.
+These Africans, numbering roughly 20-strong, had been seized from the Portuguese slave ship São João Bautista by the crew of White Lion as the slaver was transporting them from Portuguese Angola to the Americas.
+The Africans were legally deemed to be indentured servants, since slave codes were not passed in Virginia until 1661.
+As indentured servants, they were automatically entitled to freedom after the passage of a certain period of time, and were also allowed to purchase freedom as well.
+Other indentured servants gained freedom by converting to Christianity, since the English colonists of Virginia were opposed to the enslavement of Christians.
 Slave labor was used in many efforts to drain and log the Great Dismal Swamp during the 18th and 19th centuries.
-People who escaped slavery living in freedom came to be known as maroons or outliers.
+People who escaped slavery by running away to the countryside came to be known as maroons.

 Maroonage, self-liberated Africans in isolated or hidden settlements, existed in all the Southern states, and swamp-based maroon communities existed in the Deep South, in Alabama, Florida, Georgia, Louisiana, and South Carolina.
 Maroonage in the Upper South was largely limited to Virginia and the Great Dismal Swamp.

 The origin of the word maroon is uncertain, with competing theories linking it to Spanish, Arawak or Taino root words.
 In all likelihood, the words maroon and Seminole share the same etymology in the Spanish word cimarrón, meaning "wild" or "untamed".
 This word usually referred to self-liberated Africans who escaped enslavement and is ultimately derived from the word for "thicket" in Old Spanish.